-The mass production of the Ineos Grenadier, the Defender-like body-on-frame SUV from Britain’s Ineos Automotive, has been delayed from late 2021 to July 2022, said a report in May on Autocar UK.
-Potential Ineos Grenadier variants, including the hydrogen FCEV with the Hyundai Nexo’s powertrain, may arrive after 2023 now.
+The mass production of the Ineos Grenadier, the Defender-like body-on-frame SUV from Britain’s Ineos Automotive will now begin in July 2022, the company announced on October 18, 2021.
+Potential Ineos Grenadier variants, including the hydrogen FCEV, may arrive after 2023 now.

 Video Source: youtube.com/Ineos Automotive

 Magna Steyr, the engineering partner of Ineos Automotive, tested early development prototypes of the Ineos Grenadier, called ‘2A,’ for over a year.
 It was building a fleet of the next prototype generation, and the more advanced cars were going to be called 2B.
 Hans-Peter, Project Leader for Ineos Automotive, Magna Steyr, said that the company has about 250 engineers working on this project.
 More than 80 Ineos Grenadier 2B prototypes were going to be made for testing.

 Ineos Automotive has purchased Mercedes-Benz’s Hambach plant in France and plans to start manufacturing the Ineos Grenadier from the end of the year.
 Erik Torseke, Industrialisation Director, Ineos Automotive, explained why the company chose Hambach for production.
 Mercedes-Benz’s Hambach facility is purpose-built for manufacturing large SUVs.
 Moreover, the cost, quality, and production capacity suited the company’s needs.

 Torseke said that the 2B prototypes are not intended for production and that Ineos Automotive will use them only to ensure that the vehicle parts fit together properly.
 The next phase will involve making prototypes according to the actual manufacturing process.
 Eventually, we may see the French plant rolling out an Ineos Grenadier hydrogen (FCEV) variant.